Se habla español

 Understanding Tire Blowouts: From Avoidance to Immediate Action

 Many people are gearing up for car travel to join family and friends for vacation at the peak of summertime.
-Your chance of having a tire blowout is heightened during summertime because of the high heat.
+Because of the high heat, your chance of having a tire blowout is heightened during summertime.
 While tire blowouts, breakdowns, and accidents happen to even the most careful drivers, here are a few things to keep you safe while on the road this summer.

 Every driver fears the sudden, loud POP of a tire blowout.
-In the split-second that follows, your vehicle may veer unpredictably, and the situation can become hazardous.
+In the following split-second, your vehicle may veer unpredictably, and the situation can become hazardous.
 But what exactly causes a tire blowout, and more importantly, how can you prevent it?

 Understanding Tire Blowouts